-Church boards serve multiple masters.
+In my work with church leaders, I see clearly the challenges facing church boards.
 Tasked with guiding and keeping the mission-driven activities on course, board members can lose touch with the day-to-day financial operations.
-The board's responsibility for the ongoing monitoring of the church's fiscal matters is a fiduciary one.
+The board's responsibility for the ongoing monitoring of the church's fiscal matters is, however, a fiduciary one.
 To do so, it must receive regular and accurate financial information.

 As I meet with clients throughout the year, I stress the importance of tax efficient planning strategies.
 I explain that tax efficiency is simply an attempt to minimize tax liability when given many different financial decisions.
 The tax code offers many ways to reduce your tax liabilities if you know how to use it.
 Your income can be converted into assets with smart tax planning.
 The real key to building wealth lies in creating assets.

 I meet with a variety of small business owners and am always impressed by the passion these entrepreneurs have for their businesses.
 As the tax and finance guy, I know how crucial cash flow is to the success of every enterprise.
 I also know that cash flow issues are among the leading causes of business failure in the United States.
 A solid financial management strategy is needed.

 The retirement account is a valuable asset.
 Every worker should start savings and asset building strategies as early as possible.
 A common question I hear from my clients is which type of retirement account is best.
 There are various types and your best one depends on your situation.
 The Roth IRA is one of the options.